 Sleek black cormorants gone fishin'.

 A very private but rocky cove exists here.
-It is a portion of the California Coastal Monument.
+It is a portion of the California Coastal National Monument.
 It is mesmerizing to watch the waves crash through the holes in the rocks.

 Sit down for a moment and savor the absolute solitude of this ocean vista.